rqhq/dsci511_dict/README.md

 # NBA MVP Dataset - Data Dictionary
 ## Overview
-This documentation provides detailed descriptions of the variables in the NBA MVP dataset. this dataset provides advanced metrics and statistics that require further explanation.
+This documentation provides detailed descriptions of the variables in the NBA MVP dataset.
+This dataset provides advanced metrics and statistics that require further explanation.
 These performance metrics are for 33 star-caliber players that have averaged 20+ points per game spanning from 2020-2021 through the 2024-2025 seasons.

 ## Player Identification